Nico Echavarria Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Echavarria is playing at The Sentry for the first time in the past five years.
+- This is Echavarria's first time playing at The Sentry in the past five years.

 - When Jon Rahm won this tournament in 2023, he had 4.409 Strokes Gained: Off-the-Tee (second in the field), -2.696 SG: Approach the Green (32nd), and 6.057 SG: Putting (first).